simatic-ax/standardizer-tutorial-lib/doc/publishing-lib.md

     >Tip: you can open the *.tgz file with any zip/unzip program

 ### Create package by scripts

 With Apax, you're able to define some own scripts.
 In this example we create a script which create a package.
-By excute the command
+By execute the command

 1. Open the apax.yml